 Developed in partnership with Mecklenburg County, the Housing & Homelessness Dashboard and annual housing reports enable the community to be acquire and use data.
 The portal serves as a one-stop-resource for housing and homelessness information, featuring data and research, information on local initiatives, and a weekly blog offering analysis on local data.

-Welcome to the UNC Charlotte Urban Institute's data portal.
-See below to explore facts about the Charlotte region from among 11 topic areas, compare your county to the metro region and the state, and explore in-depth data from our partner organizations.
+The UNC Charlotte Urban Institute's data portal includes facts about the Charlotte region from among 11 topic areas.
+You can compare your county to the metro region and the state, and explore in-depth data from our partner organizations.

 If you value the work of the UNC Charlotte Urban Institute as we analyze trends in the Charlotte region and the Carolinas, consider a tax-deductible gift to help sustain our operations.
 We appreciate your support.